hugocore/curiosity-code-exercise/README.md

 - Any other symbol used to describe a direction results in bad request

+- Commands of movement and other operations are sent together

+- Every command have a real-time effect, meaning that every command has an immidiate and synchronous result before the next

+- When a sequence of commands contain a command that doesn't obey the rules or is invalid, it stops the sequence at that place to prevent damages

 # Improvements

 - Instead of using actual instances of the repositories in specs, these could be stubbed so specs wouldn't interact with a database.
 Making the tests run quicker and abstract the data layer implementation.

+- Sequences could be dealt in a transaction to rollback in case some command is invalid, but with many robots running it could become tricky to control.
+An event-based architecture would be better to cope with changes in real-time.